joelberkeley/spidr/README.md

 For installation, see [the instructions](INSTALL.md).
 We use [semantic versioning](https://semver.org/).

-See the source code (`src/` excluding `src/Compiler/`) for comprehensive API documentation. spidr also has [tutorials](tutorials), which are [literate files](https://idris2.readthedocs.io/en/latest/reference/literate.html) and can be executed like any other source file.
+See the source code for comprehensive API documentation (`src/` excluding `src/Compiler/`). spidr also has [tutorials](tutorials), which are [literate files](https://idris2.readthedocs.io/en/latest/reference/literate.html) and can be executed like any other source file.

 Please use spidr responsibly.
 We ask that you ensure any benefits you gain from this are used to help, not hurt.